flexih/RawArrayElementObserver/README.md

 RawArrayElementObserver
 =======================
 KVO compatible for element( c types) of array.<br />

+ what:
-Add observer for array element, element setter wrappered by NSValue
+    add observer for array element, element setter wrappered by NSValue
+ how:
+    inherite(recommended) or copy the methods to your class